maiska/qubes-translated/de/pages/donate.md

 ---
+lang: de
 layout: default
-title: Donate to Qubes
 permalink: /de/donate/
-lang: de
-ref: 211
 redirect_from:
-- /en/donate/
-- /doc/Donations/
+- /de/doc/Donations/
-- /wiki/Donations/
+- /de/wiki/Donations/
+ref: 216
+title: Donate to Qubes
+translated: 'yes'
 ---

-# Spenden Sie zu Qubes - Ihre Unterstuetzung zaehlt!
+# Donate to Qubes – Your Support Counts!

-## Hello to changed string to be translated
+## Ways to Donate
 We accept monetary donations via Bitcoin and credit card in the following three ways:

 ### 1. Give a One-Time Donation